Finlay-K/IA_Individual/README.md

 # Digital Forensics Agent Part 1 - Group Project - Project Proposal

-This project contains shared benchmarking tools and agent prototypes for the *Intelligent Agents* group project.
+This repository contains benchmarking tools and prototype agents for the Digital Forensics Agent group project in the Intelligent Agents module.
+It is intended for experimentation with file-type detection, metadata extraction, and learning-based classification.

 ## Project Structure